 To complement your preparation for the upcoming exam, check the following links:

-- Attempted to reduce the power of the Supreme Court and High Courts
+- Attempted to reduce the power of the Supreme Court and the High Courts

 - Laid down Fundamental Duties for citizens